The Centre for Alternative Technology (CAT)

 Interview with Peter Harper 2010 (htm)

-Here is a presentation about the evolution of technical systems, more or less up to date:
+Here is a presentation about the evolution of technical systems:

 Buildings and technical systems at CAT 2013 (ppt)

-Drawing on this much-extended document, I tried to condense a lot of the historical experience into two articles.
+Drawing on the much-extended versioin of ‘Songs of Experience’, I tried to condense a lot of the historical matter into two articles.
 The first was mainly about the technology, but in a special communitarian context.
 It was published in Science as Culture, the successor to the 1970s Radical Science Journal, of which I was a member of the editorial ‘collective’.
 How quaint that now sounds!

 Alternative Technology and Social Organisation in an Institutional Setting PDF 2016